The Financial Analyst must follow the changes in the markets

 - Evolution of the auditor’s profession.

-- The seminar covers financial audit assignments, including procedures, tests, methods, and audit tools.
+- The seminar covers the tasks of auditing accounts as well as the procedures, tests, methods, and audit tools.

-- It presents statutory auditing, general aspects, and audit implementation, assessment of internal control, specific verifications, and final mission reports.
+- Presentation of legal audit, general aspects, and implementation of the audit, assessment of internal control, specific checks, and final mission reports.

-- Analytical procedures, physical controls, and management representations are also addressed.
+- Analytical procedures, physical controls, and management declarations.

 BUSINESS LAW